Pablo Gilabert

 He has been an HLA Hart Visiting Fellow at the University of Oxford, a DAAD Fellow at the University of Frankfurt, a Visiting Fellow at the Australian National University, a Visiting Fellow at the University of Montreal, and a Laurence S. Rockefeller Visiting Faculty Fellow at the Center for Human Values at Princeton University.

 His papers appeared in journals such as The Journal of Political Philosophy, Political Theory, The Philosophical Quarterly, Philosophy and Phenomenological Research, Philosophical Studies, Kant-Studien, Kantian Review, Human Rights Quarterly, and Ethical Theory and Moral Practice, among others.
-He is the author of two books on social justice: From Global Poverty to Global Equality.
-A Philosophical Exploration (Oxford University Press, 2012) and Human Dignity and Human Rights (Oxford University Press, 2018).
+He is the author of three books on social justice: From Global Poverty to Global Equality.
+A Philosophical Exploration (Oxford University Press, 2012), Human Dignity and Human Rights (Oxford University Press, 2018) and Human Dignity and Social Justice (Oxford University Press, 2023).